 News: Database downtime

 We're sorry but the database is currently offline for maintenance.
-We hope to make it available as soon as possible.
+We hope to make it available towards the end of June 2016.

 Lorna Hardwick and Stephen Harrison, eds., 2013, Classics in the Modern World: A 'Democratic Turn'?, Oxford: Oxford University Press (Classical Presences Series), 477 pp.

 Following the 2010 international conference this edited collection has been published to present critical scrutiny of the idea of a 'democratic turn' in modern perceptions of ancient Greece and Rome.
 It examines how Greek and Roman material has been intertwined with issues of democracy, both in political culture and in the diffusion of classics in the arts and popular media.
 The contents are also available to subscribers to Oxford Scholarship Online.

 Dr. Edward Hadley (Consultant)

 Rosemary Wilkinson (Consultant)

 Summary of Recent Project News